 In Pony, when you use the C FFI, you are basically declaring that you trust the C code that's being executed.
 That's fine, because you may need it to get work done.
 But what about trusting someone else's code to use the C FFI?
 You may need to, but you definitely want to know that it's happening.

 The normal way to handle that is to be sure you're using just the code you need to use in your program.
 Pretty simple!
-Don't use some random package off the internet without looking at the code and making sure it doesn't do nasty FFI stuff.
+Don't use some random package from the internet without looking at the code and making sure it doesn't do nasty FFI stuff.

 But we can do better than that.